-- 4.1 The approach to the design of the proposed building is fully outlined within the accompanying Planning Statement.
-The submitted design has been arrived at following thought being given to the environmental effects of the proposed development. - 4.2 It is proposed that two Woodcrete bat boxes and two Woodcrete bird box be erected on the west (side) elevation of the proposed building.
-The locations of the proposed Woodcrete bat and bird boxes are shown on the submitted Biodiversity Enhancement Plan, an extract of which is below:
+- 4.1 The approach to the design of the building is fully outlined within the accompanying Planning, Design & Access Statement.
+The submitted design has been arrived at following thought being given to the environmental effects of the proposed development. - 4.2 It is proposed that an area of tree and copse planting is planted to the west of the proposed building, as shown on the submitted Biodiversity Enhancement Plan, an extract of which is below:

-- 4.3 The step-wise approach has been followed as impacts upon habitats and species would be avoided through the siting and design of the proposal.
-The development would also not prejudice connectivity between nearby habitat for protected species and wider biodiversity. - 4.4 Off-site ecological mitigation will not be required as there will not be any impacts upon protected species on the site. - 4.5 The Applicant will ensure the long-term management and maintenance of the proposed bird and bat boxes to ensure they are kept in a useable condition.
+4.3 The step-wise approach has been followed as impacts upon habitats and species would be avoided through the siting and design of the proposal.
+The development would also not prejudice connectivity between nearby habitat for protected species and wider biodiversity.

+- 4.4 Off-site ecological mitigation will not be required as there will not be any impacts upon protected species on the site. - 4.5 The Applicant will ensure the long-term management and maintenance of the proposed bird and bat boxes to ensure they are kept in a useable condition.